M-Fly-Aero-Design/fs-starter-project/README.md

 *Note #2: They named the package "py_pubsub" so just use common sense and replace that with your uniqname wherever they use it :)*

+Once you get the basic nodes working, modify it!
+Bonus points if you do something cool and creative.
+A basic idea would be to have the publisher output random numbers 1-100, and have the listener print its closest prime number.

 ## Turn in your project!

 Take a screenshot of your code running in the terminals successfully and send it to me (Cindy) over slack.
 Or show me irl.